IvannKurchenko/blog-data-prototyping/POST.md

     assertEquals(actualRecommendation, expectedRecommendation)
   }
 }
 ````

-And here we can spot first problem: we have to write plenty of similar and straightforward code to instantiate
+And here we can spot first problem: we have to write a lot of similar and straightforward code to instantiate
-data for our tests.
-Implementation and maintaining such codebase is tedious and problematic, because
+data for our tests, such as `Expense` objects.
+Implementation and maintaining of such codebase is tedious and problematic, because
 each domain model change leads to many small fixes in the tests.

-Along with this, we need to fill plenty of fields with values we really don't care about in scope of tests.
+Along with this, we need to fill plenty of fields with values we really don't care about in scope of tests,
+such as `card` field in `Expense` class.
-First thought would be to use default values, but this is not recommended, because test and production code
+First thought would be to use default values, but this is not recommended way to go, because test and production code
-recommended being decoupled as much as possible.
+should be decoupled as much as possible.
 E.g. we can make `card` or `address` defaulting to some dummy values,
 but this would lead to unexpected mistakes in production code.

 ## Test refactoring first iteration